shakti-rajbhar/TECHNOHACKS-EDUTECH/README.md

 # Technohacks-Edutech-Data-Analytics-Internship

 Welcome to the Technohacks Edutech Data Analytics Internship repository!
-In this one-month internship, you will dive into the world of data analytics, where you'll have the opportunity to work on various projects ranging from data cleaning to data visualization.
-Let's explore what this internship has to offer.
+In this internship, I have dived into the world of data analytics, where I worked on various projects ranging from data cleaning to data visualization.
+Let's explore what this internship.

 ## Tools